PeterJanssen/Skinet/README.md

 - A server certification and key (self signed or by a CA) and placed in client/ssl

-- Postman or any equivalant, API contains SwaggerUI at `https://localhost:5001/swagger/index.html`
+- Postman or any equivalent, API contains SwaggerUI at `https://localhost:5001/swagger/index.html`

 ## First steps before running the app for the first time